 The model is generalised to include secularisation effects:

-where μ is the hardening or secularisation rate. φah and φbh are the fractions of church leavers who become hardened unbelievers as opposed to open ones. bc and dc are the birth and death rates within the church.
+where μ is the hardening or secularisation rate. φah and φbh are the fractions of church leavers who become hardened unbelievers instead of open ones. bc and dc are the birth and death rates within the church.

 What is Meant by “Spreading the Faith”?